Visit South Face Farm

 Because maple sugaring season is also mud season in rural New England, be aware that our parking area is gravel and can sometimes be wet from melting snow that usually remains on the ground here well into April.
 Remember: M stands for March, Mud and Maple!
 Also keep in mind that it's usually 10-15 degrees colder up here in the Berkshire hills than it is at lower elevations to the south and east.
 Check the current weather in Ashfield.
 Our sugarhouse is easy to find (directions), located only a half hour from Northampton, Greenfield or Pittsfield, and just off well maintained Rte.
 116.

 Staring in 1986 we operated a sugarhouse restaurant in the building in additoon to producing pre maple syrup.
-Starting with the 2017 season, we are no longer operating the restaurant, instead we are downsizing our life and working towards retirement, but we will continue to make maple syrup.
+We are still making and selling maple syrup but we no longer run the weekend restaurant.

 The maple sugaring season lasts about 6 weeks each spring, the start of which is depends entirely upon Mother Nature herself!
-Since maple sap flow is entirely dependent upon the right weather conditions (freezing nights followed by warm days), we are not always boiling on weekends, although we make an effort to do so.
+Since maple sap flow is entirely dependent upon the right weather conditions (freezing nights followed by warm days), we are not always boiling on weekends.
 You can call ahead to see if we will be boiling.
-Unfortunately, due to insurance regulations, we can no longer offer tours of our boiling operation.
-However, you can safely view the operation from only a few feet away, and someone will always be on hand to answer any questions and explain the full procedure.
 We like our visitors to learn about this magical spring process, and endeavor to answer all questions.
 You will always be able to view the process and we like to answer questions.
 Regardless of the weather, fresh maple products are always available for sale, whether we are boiling that day or not.

 This beautiful area of western Massachusetts has plenty of scenic roads, friendly country inns, antique shops and spectacular rural scenery.
 Weather permitting, there is both downhill and cross country skiing nearby, as well as hiking in local state forests.
 Come visit us for a real taste of New England.